vpawid/template/essays/codingStandards.md

 <img class="ui medium left floated image" src="../images/codeStandard.png">

-In a “Introduction to software engineering” class I have been introduced to coding standards, specifically eslint for javascript.
+In an “Introduction to software engineering” class I have been introduced to coding standards, specifically eslint for javascript.
 I feel that most errors are trivial and that these standards are just another red tape blocking coders for unknown reasons.
 For instance array-bracket-spacing, the error that is concerned with spacing between a parenthesis and a bracket for objects or arrays.
 I believe that this entire process could be more effective if automated.
 Being that I have never used a coding standard I had developed my own personal habits which I have stuck with since I started.

 ## Old Habits

-From this shallow experience with coding standards, I have this impression that coding standards are similar to any other standard, but specifically in the culinary sense.
+From this shallow experience with ESLint, I have this impression that coding standards are similar to any other standard, but specifically in the culinary sense.
 When I first started cooking I didn’t really follow a recipe by the measurements; just as I would code based on examples I’ve seen in class.
 And being that each class would have a different teacher, my individual coding style would naturally evolve over time.
 I didn’t use any measuring cups or weight out ingredients on a food scale, rather I felt confident in just eye-balling